MatthewVaadin/kitchen-sink/README.md

 This project serves as a testing, diagnostic and demonstration application for Vaadin, Control Center and the Acceleration Kits.

+**IMPORTANT**: This is not meant to be a production application.
+It is intended for development and testing purposes only.

 ## Running the application

 To run the application execute the `spring-boot:run` goal using Maven, optionally specifying a profile for Control Center or a Kit: